 In October 2013, we and Osiris entered into a purchase agreement, as amended, or the Osiris Purchase Agreement, under which we acquired all of Osiris' business and assets related to culture expanded MSCs.
 Pursuant to the Osiris Purchase Agreement, we also agreed to make certain milestone and royalty payments to Osiris pertaining to remestemcel-L for the treatment of aGVHD and Crohn's disease.
 Each milestone payment is for a fixed dollar amount and may be paid in cash or our ordinary shares or ADSs, at our option.
 The maximum amount of future milestone payments we may be required to make to Osiris is \$40.0 million.
 Any ordinary shares or ADSs we issue as consideration for a milestone payment will be subject to a contractual one year holding period, which may be waived in our discretion.
-In the event that the price of our ordinary shares or ADSs decreases between the issue date and the expiration of any applicable holding period, we will be required to make an additional payment to Osiris equal to the reduction in the share price multiplied by the amount of issued shares under that milestone payment.
+In the event that the price of our ordinary shares or ADSs decreases between the issue date and the expiration of any applicable holding period, we will be required to make an additional payment.
 This additional payment can be made either wholly in cash or 50% in cash and 50% in our ordinary shares, in our discretion.
 We have also agreed to pay varying earnout amounts as a percentage of annual net sales of acquired products, ranging from low single-digit to 10% of annual sales in excess of \$750.0 million.
 These royalty payments will cease after the earlier of a ten year commercial sales period and the first sale of a relevant competing product.
 The first royalty payments were made in 2016.